Bee-Lab/BeelabTagBundle/Resources/doc/javascript.md

 Javascript enhancement
 ======================

-You can enhance user experience with a bit of AJAX, making the tag inputact as a multiple select.
+You can enhance user experience with a bit of AJAX, making the tag input act as a multiple select.
 You need [Select2](http://select2.github.io/select2/).

 Here is a sneak preview of what you'll get.